niess/goupil/docs/overview.rst

 .. tip::

-   In a backward transport, contained surface sources (i.e. not located on an outer boundary of the geometry) can be specified as a sector :py:attr:`boundary <TransportSettings.boundary>` at the level of the :doc:`py/transport_engine`.
+   In a backwards transport, contained surface sources (i.e. not located on an outer boundary of the geometry) can be specified as a sector :py:attr:`boundary <TransportSettings.boundary>` at the level of the :doc:`py/transport_engine`.